• Careers

 This international, randomized, double-blind, placebo-controlled clinical study involved 301 sepsis patients.
 It was conducted at 53 intensive care unit sites, across 11 countries in Western Europe and North America.

 The study demonstrated a significant relative reduction in mortality of more than 40% in the treatment group compared to the placebo group.
-While the addition of recAP to the standard of care did not affect kidney function in the first week of the study (the primary endpoint), it did show a significant, progressive and sustained improvement in renal function over the 28-day study period.
-Throughout the study, recAP was shown to be safe and well tolerated.
+While the addition of ilofotase alfa to the standard of care did not affect kidney function in the first week of the study (the primary endpoint), it did show a significant, progressive and sustained improvement in renal function over the 28-day study period.
+Throughout the study, ilofotase alfa well tolerated and did not raise any safety concern.

 The full report on the study data can be found in JAMA: https://jamanetwork.com/journals/jama/fullarticle/2710776